 UV hazard awareness training

 Custom designed integrated training solution to help operators, supervisors and managers to safely use UV light equipment in the workplace.
-Also essential for all persons exposed to electric arc welding (including MIG and TIG) and plasma cutting.

 It will also help employers meet their obligations for the safe use of UV light in the workplace under the Control of Artificial Optical Radiation at Work Regulations 2010.